dominikaustralia/dominikaustralia.github.io/_posts/2024-08-07-why-australia c.md

 * Many religions have collected more or less rules of behaviour and create a framework for what is "right" or "wrong".
 * I believe, the ultimate ethics were lived by Jesus Christ, whom the Bible talks about.
 I am supremely inspired by Him.
 His example touches my heart, and I am convinced by examples of success of people who act completely different to what we normally see around us.
 I want to be part of His upside-down movement.

-{% include callout.html content="<h4>Jesus' upside down example<\h4>
+## Jesus' upside down example
 > "He [Jesus] made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death – even death on a cross!"
 (Bible, Philippians 2:7-8)

 > "He [Jesus] was oppressed and afflicted, yet he did not open his mouth; he was led like a lamb to the slaughter, and as a sheep before its shearers is silent, so he did not open his mouth."
 (Bible, Isaiah 53:7)

 This is a historic occurrence, and I know that – living in 2024 – I have to position myself to this.
 I came to the decision to allow these facts and the God of Jesus to change my life.
-I have seen and experienced myself that His principles actually work." type="primary" %}
+I have seen and experienced myself that His principles actually work.

 Thus, the Bible school and program that I attend fit perfectly to A) invest in my character and values, and to B) develop practical leadership skills.